rizac/eGSIM/README.md

 ERROR: openquake-engine 3.5.0 has requirement django<2.1,>=1.10, but you'll have django 2.2.10 which is incompatible.
 ```

 which is the reason why it's safer to upgrade everything consistently.
-However, those messages seem to be
+However, those messages seem to be more warning-like than errors
-more warning-like than errors (they do not break the installation process): in any case, as always, run tests and check
+(they do not break the installation process):
-if everything works.
+in any case, as always, run tests and check if everything works.

 ### Dependencies upgrade

-From time to time dependencies must be upgraded to incorporate bug fixes and also to implement the latest GSIMs
+From time to time dependencies must be upgraded to incorporate bug fixes and
+also to implement the latest GSIMs of OpenQuake.
-of OpenQuake, Note that this operation will most likely require additional time-consuming work
+Note that this operation will most likely require additional time-consuming work
 to fix bugs in egsim and sometime in smtk, too.

 ```bash